 In addition to core clerkships, UCSF Fresno offers over 40 elective clerkship opportunities for fourth-year medical students in all of the core areas as well as in dermatology, emergency medicine, orthopaedic surgery and neurology.

-The UCSF Fresno faculty use telecommunication technologies to supplement and facilitate didactic and clinical instruction.
+UCSF faculty at UCSF Fresno use telecommunication technologies to supplement and facilitate didactic and clinical instruction.
 Telemedicine training opportunities, in partnership with principal health care affiliates, will augment access to specialists for case consultations for residents and medical students who are rotating at distant practice sites.

 Establishment of a local medical school program had been a long-standing interest in the San Joaquin Valley, where a shortage of physicians, special needs in rural health services and limited access to continuing professional education were chronic problems.
 After several earlier attempts to attract a medical school to the Valley, interest and effort revived when a 1970 report by the Carnegie Commission of Higher Education and the Nation’s Health identified Fresno as a desirable site for a “Health Science Center.”